Skip to content

 # Get node degrees

-in_degrees = graph.in_degrees()
+in_degrees = ig.centrality.in_degrees(graph)

-out_degrees = graph.out_degrees()
+out_degrees = ig.centrality.out_degrees(graph)

-total_degrees = graph.degrees()
+total_degrees = ig.centrality.degrees(graph)

 # Find similar nodes

-similar_nodes = graph.node_similarity(method='jaccard')
+similar_nodes = ig.similarity.jaccard_similarity(graph)

 # Run community detection

-communities = graph.label_propagation()
+communities = ig.clustering.label_propagation(graph)

 For more detailed examples and API reference, please refer to the full documentation.